How To Get Rid Of A Dry Scalp – Seven Tricks You Must Know

 2. Conditioning Treatments

-Sometimes when the scalp is not producing enough natural oil sebum, it can cause hair to appear dull and the scalp to feel itchy and become flaky.
-By nourishing the scalp with a scalp treatment, you can instantly soothe and fix the main cause of dryness and itchiness.
+When the scalp is not producing enough natural oil, it can cause hair to appear dull and the scalp to feel itchy and become flaky.
+By nourishing the scalp with a scalp treatment, you can instantly soothe the scalp and treat the main causes of dryness and itchiness.

-A scalp treatment can nourish the scalp so much that problems such as itching and irritation become a rarity.
+A scalp treatment can nourish the scalp preventing problems such as itching and irritation.

-It is important to choose the correct type of hair treatment conditioning mask according to your hair type, it is recommended that you choose one that has a high constituent of natural ingredients.
+It is important to choose the correct type of hair and scalp treatment that matches your hair type, it is recommended that you choose one that has a high constituent of natural ingredients.

 A good scalp treatment should be left in for at least 20 minutes to fully penetrate the scalp.
 Once the treatment is complete; rinse hair with cool water to help close the hair follicles and the cuticle of the hair to seal in maximum moisture.
 For best results a scalp treatment should be applied at least once a week.

 3. Use Tea Tree Oil

-This oil can be applied to hair in a variety of ways however as it is an essential it should not be applied directly to the scalp, or anywhere on the skin as it can cause skin irritation.
+This oil can be applied to the hair and scalp in various ways.
+However, it should not be applied directly to the scalp, or directly onto the skin as it can cause skin irritation.

-It is better to dilute the oil with a second or multiple carrier oils such as castor oil, coconut oil or other healthy oils for your hair and leave in overnight.
+Dilute the oil with a carrier oil such as castor oil, coconut oil or other hair friendly oils Apply to the hair and leave in overnight.
 This will allow the anti-bacterial, anti-fungal and cleansing properties to get to work whilst moisturising the scalp.